MackinnonBuck/ArduinoQuadopter/README.md

 # ArduinoQuadopter

-this file will be uptaded as time goes on.
+This file will be uptaded as time goes on.
 Expect to see configuration and troubleshooting information in the future.